isc-projects/bind9/doc/notes/notes-current.rst

 - Reduce the supported maximum number of iterations that can be configured in an NSEC3 zones to 150. :gl:`#2642`

+- Treat DNSSEC responses with NSEC3 iterations greater than 150 as insecure.
+  [GL #2445]

 Bug Fixes
 ~~~~~~~~~